-- All students must be accompanied by an adult while in the library. - Food or drink is not allowed in the library. - Please use whisper voices only, or no voices while in the library. - Follow procedures when checking out and returning books.
+- All students must be accompanied by an adult while in the library unless previously arranged by a teacher and the library specialist. - Food or drink is not allowed in the library. - Please use whisper voices only, or no voices while in the library. - Follow procedures when checking out and returning books.